Logo

 2. Phishing

-Phishing remains one of the most effective threats.
-Fake emails or messages trick employees into giving away passwords or confidential information.
+The phishing remains one of the most effective threats.
+Fake emails or messages trick employees into providing passwords or confidential information.

 🔍 DITESA Fact: